cockroachdb/docs/v22.2/alter-table.md

 #### Add the foreign key constraint with `CASCADE`

-To add a foreign key constraint, use the steps shown below.
+To add a foreign key constraint, use the following steps.

 Given two tables, `users` and `vehicles`, without foreign key constraints: